QAddict/rpg/README.md

-# JAST-agic
+# J-RPG - Java Rapid Parser Generator
-Java Abstract Syntax Tree driven LR0 / LR1 parser generator, generating parser based on Java AST factory methods, and returning user defined root node of the tree.
+Java Abstract Syntax Tree driven LR0 / LR1 rapid parser generator, generating parser based on Java AST factory methods, and returning user defined root node of the tree.

 Imagine your syntax tree factory class is at the same time definition of your parser grammar.
 That can be achieved